Cochrane News

 Don’t have every single qualification?
 We know that some people are less likely to apply for a job unless they are a perfect match.
 At Cochrane, we’re not looking for “perfect matches.”
 We’re looking to welcome people to our diverse, inclusive, and passionate workplace.
 So, if you’re excited about this role but don’t have every single qualification, we encourage you to apply anyway.
 Whether it’s this role or another one, you may be just the right candidate.

-Our organization is built on four core values: Collaboration: Underpins everting we do, locally and globally.
+Our organization is built on four core values: Collaboration: Underpins everything we do, locally and globally.
 Relevant: The right evidence at the right time in the right format.
 Integrity: Independent and transparent.
 Quality: Reviewing and improving what we do, maintaining rigour and trust.

 You can expect:

-• An opportunity to truly impact health globally
+• An opportunity to truly impact health globally.

 • A flexible work environment

-• A comprehensive onboarding experiences
+• A comprehensive onboarding experiences.

-• An environment where people feel welcome, heard, and included, regardless of their differences
+• An environment where people feel welcome, heard, and included, regardless of their differences.

-Cochrane welcomes applications from a wide range of perspectives, experiences, locations and backgrounds; diversity, equity and inclusion are key to our values.
+Cochrane welcomes applications from a wide range of perspectives, experiences, locations, and backgrounds; diversity, equity and inclusion are key to our values.

 How to apply

-Cochrane seeks Executive Editor - Remote, flexible
+Cochrane seeks Head of Editorial - remote, flexible

-9 months ago
+10 months 4 weeks ago

 Specifications: Permanent – Full Time

-Salary: £55,000 per Annum
+Salary: £64,000 per Annum

 Cochrane is an international charity.
 For 30 years we have responded to the challenge of making vast amounts of research evidence useful for informing decisions about health.
 We do this by synthesising research findings and our work has been recognised as the international gold standard for high quality, trusted information.